 How We Extract Data Lineage from Large Data Warehouses

-Don t lose sight of your data as it s piped for analysis Learn how LumenData uses Informatica EDC to shed light on multi stage
+Don’t lose sight of your data as it’s piped for analysis.
+Learn how LumenData uses Informatica EDC to shed light on multi-stage data transformations.

 Enterprises have built massive data infrastructures to capture and manage their ever-growing mountains of data.
 But as data stores increase, the pipelines that carry precious information to the business become murkier, making the resulting data analysis less trustworthy.
 Informatica’s Enterprise Data Catalog (EDC) can help you shed light on data transformations along your pipelines, and LumenData has further built tools to extract and visualize additional data lineage to extend the use of Informatica EDC.
 Here’s how.